ErFlipao/khicad/README.md

  **`chmod +x ./khicad`**

+Execute the script using the `-h` flag to see the help page

 Execute the script using the `-u` flag for the full url of the album you want to download hosted on [KHInsider](https://downloads.khinsider.com/), the `-n` flag for the Album name, which will be the name of the folder created in `ROOT_DOWNLOAD_DIR`, and the `-f` flag for the song format.

 And you are good to go, enjoy!